 I promise to be patient, to be kind, and to always put in the work to understand you, for you are my heart’s deepest longing and its truest home.

 Today, I give you not only my heart but my soul, and I entrust it to you with unwavering faith.
 With you, I’ve found my forever.
 With you, I’ve found my always.

 Keep it Short

 Now is not the time for a long speech and flowery language.
 Wedding vows are brief because there’s only so much you can reasonably promise.
 Stick to the basics of fidelity, love, support, and affection.
 Make Promises, Not Compliments

 You’re getting married, so you’re already probably overwhelmed by love.
 Remember, though.
 A vow is not a long love letter; it’s a promise.

 Your vows should be a series of promises, not a long list of compliments.
 Of course, there’s no harm in sprinkling in a few compliments, so long as they are in the context of vows.
 For instance, follow traditional vows and sprinkle your own flavor.
 Keep it Meaningful

 An inside joke here or there is harmless, but your vows shouldn’t be overly funny or simplistic.
 After all, wedding vows are the sacred commitment you promise to adhere to for life, which warrants some thought.
 Stick to substantive promises, and leave the jokes for the best man speech at the reception.

 Write Them Down

-One more thing, even if you are nervous don’t drink to much before your vows, its better to sound nervous than drunk.
+One more thing, even if you are nervous, don’t drink too much before your vows.
+It’s better to sound nervous than drunk.